The Era of Instagram – Effects of social media on mental health

 Body-image issues are one of the worst effects that Instagram has brought in the life of people.

 As one survey respondent wrote, “Instagram easily makes girls and women feel as if their bodies aren’t good enough as people add filters and edit their pictures in order for them to look ‘perfect’.”
 There are so many tools that can be used to make you look taller, skin brighter and smoother, body slimmer, eyelashes longer, etc. Makeup can also be added through some tools.

 People use these tools and make their photos perfect.
 Most of the women watch such filter-perfect pictures and compare themselves.

 Also, social media is so addictive that you scroll the news feed without even realizing that you are doing it.
 You spend the whole night using it.
 You wake up in the middle of the night and check DM’s and then spend hours scrolling the news feed.
-It makes your mind alert and it would be difficult for you to fall asleep afterwards.
+It makes your mind alert and it would be difficult for you to fall asleep afterward.
 It’s hampering your sleep.

 So instead of using Instagram with a negative mindset, use it positively.
 Most importantly use it for the very reasons it was created: show your creativity, be in touch with your friends, connect with new people, and share your messages to the world.